Maximus220/Maximus220/README.md

 # 👋 Maxime,
-I'm a young **French Student** interested by the engineering world!
+I'm a young **French Student** interested in the engineering world!
 I use my time to create things via programming and video editing.
+You can discover all sorts of projects I've made on my website: [here](https://maxime.click/)

 ## 📜 Presentation.json
 ```json